daniloflores/PittendrighPavlidisModel_3-oscillators/README.md

 This repository contains an implemention of the Pittendrigh-Pavlidis model of 3 coupled oscillators.

 ## Introduction
-The Pittendrigh-Pavlidis equations have been originally used to model two limit-cycle oscillators, in a master-slave configuration, to study biological rhythms in the fruit-fly Drosophila (Pittendrigh, 1981; Pittendrigh et al., 1991).
+The Pittendrigh-Pavlidis equations have been originally used to model biological rhythms in the fruit fly *Drosophila* (Pittendrigh, 1981; Pittendrigh et al., 1991), with two limit-cycle oscillators in a master-slave configuration.
-They were later adpated to model two oscillators with mutual coupling, to understand the evening-morning oscillators in rodents (Oda et al., 2000; Flôres and Oda, 2020).
+They equations were later adpated to model the evening-morning oscillators that control biological rhythms in rodents (Oda et al., 2000; Flôres and Oda, 2020).
+In this case, the two limit-cycle oscillators were mutually coupled.
 This implementation was made in Java, within the CircadianDynamix extension of the Neurodynamix II software (Friensen and Friense, 2010).
 The present code adapts the Java implementation into the programming language R and adds a third oscillator, to simulate the interaction between evening-morning oscillators and the Food-Entrainable Oscillator (FEO) in rodents.

 ## Model equations